prajwolsubedi/news-aggregator/RENDER_SETUP_GUIDE.md

 - Token must match `CRON_SECRET` environment variable
 - Only GitHub Actions can trigger these endpoints

+### Implementation Details

+- **Preprocessing** uses in-memory data (not JSON files) for reliability on ephemeral filesystem
+- JSON files are still created for debugging but code doesn't depend on them
+- This ensures compatibility with Render's free tier filesystem limitations

 ### Workflow Files

 Two separate workflow files for better organization: